5 Things to Consider If You Want to Buy NEO

 Will you need to set up your own wallet?

-If you want to buy NEO and hold it, you’ll have to find a safe place to store your new digital assets.
+If you want to buy and become a NEO holder, you’ll have to find a safe place to store your new digital assets.
 Generally speaking, the more convenient the storage method, the riskier it is.
 Leaving your coins on an exchange, for instance, has proven to be a slightly precarious option.

 In the past exchanges have been hacked, gone bankrupt, and in worst-case scenarios, exit scammed with client’s coins.